Bonnie Nilsson and Sally Ireland make a great team.

 Together with Vince Carroll – a Parkinson’s Specialist Nurse based in Coffs Harbour – they developed the Sing and Speak, Parkinson’s Online Voice Program’ which is now poised for launch across the state.

 The program had its beginnings in the pre-COVID era when Bonnie was delivering the program in person for the Nambucca Parkinson’s Support Group with Vince’s support.

 Between 50 and 90 per cent of people living with Parkinson’s experience speech issues including reduced loudness, limited respiratory support, a monotone voice and reduced voice quality.

 The voice intervention project addresses these speech challenges through high-effort vocal and respiratory tasks, speech exercises, and group singing – as well as providing social communication opportunities.

 Seeing the success that Bonnie was achieving, Vince asked her to work with him to start up a voice development program for the Coffs Harbour Parkinson’s Support Group.

 They felt that the program could be further developed with the addition of a Speech Therapist to the team, so they approached Sally – both for her professional skills and passion for music.

-The Parkinson’s Voice Project was established as a face-to-face program in February 2020 but had to transition online due to COVID-19 restrictions in the ensuing months to help participants maintain social connections.
+Sing and Speak, Parkinson’s Online Voice Program was established as a face-to-face program in February 2020 but had to transition online due to COVID-19 restrictions in the ensuing months to help participants maintain social connections.

-The Project began a formal eight-week online program in October 2020.
+The program began a formal eight-week online program in October 2020.
 It was delivered in 90-minute sessions including voice warm-up, high-effort vocal and respiratory tasks, speech exercises, group singing and social communication.